MrCherratastic/Brandons-Blog-Showcase/README.md

 - Custom Design: Randomized images w/ custom layout, and styling.

-Foundations/Building Blocks

-- Typography: Custom design for typography with at least 3 unique properties for each typography selector Headers (h1 to h3 at minimum) <h1>
-Paragraph Text <p>
-a.
-Bold
-b.
-Italic
-c.
-Underlined
-Links <a>
-Quotes

-- Components:

-The following are used in the webpage:

-Image(s)
-Image caption
-Buttons
-Card

 - Multi-Device Web Design:

 Pages are mobile-friendly and display correctly on all display sizes (mobile, tablet, desktop).

 - Valid HTML:

-HTML5 semantic tags such as <header>, <footer>, <article>, <section> , etc. are used to add meaning to the code.

 No div or section selectors are without a CSS class or id.